Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Equality of the limiting speeds: proof of Lemma

-Now, the rest of the proof is very similar to the proof of Lemma \ref{l:bounds_on_p} (see Section \ref{ss:deviation_proof}): we are going to use the renormalization method from Section \ref{sss:renormalization}, along with a sequence of densities $(\rho_k)_{k\geqslant \uck{k:paths}}$.
-We define
+Now, the rest of the proof is very similar to the proof of Lemma \ref{D:l:bounds_on_p} (see Section \ref{D:ss:deviation_proof}): we are going to use the renormalization method from Section \ref{D:sss:renormalization}, along with a sequence of densities $(\rho_k)_{k\geqslant \ucDk{D:k:paths}}$.
+We first fix $\hat{k}\in\mathcal{S}$, and we define